 Arthur Hudson 1894-1916

-Arthur was born in Red Hill, Nottinghamshire.
+Arthur was born at Red Hill, Nottinghamshire.
 He worked as an apprentice at the local motor cycle works before serving in the 4th Battalion of the Machine Gun Corps (Motors) in the First World War, during which he died of wounds.

 Charlie Francis Hudson 1895-1898